• Skip to primary navigation

 Close up on italian ricotta cookies with lemon zest next to a plate

 Italian Ricotta cookies are a traditional Italian cookie and many people make them around the holidays.
-I made a ton of cookies in pastry school but never made these and I was intrigued by the ricotta ingredient and had to try them!
+I made a ton of cookies in while I was studying in pastry school but never made these and I was intrigued by the ricotta ingredient and had to try them!

-I LOVE making a ton of cookies around the holidays and these are on my list.
-Some of our other favorite holiday cookies are these gingersnap cookies (SO GOOD!) these eggnog snickerdoodle cookies, or these double chocolate peppermint cookies.
+Some of my other favorite holiday cookies are these gingersnap cookies (SO GOOD!) these eggnog snickerdoodle cookies, or these double chocolate peppermint cookies.

 Why you should make these cookies